What does it mean to understand complex technical topics at a high level?

 How domain awareness makes me a good editor

 Writing about tech can get really noun-heavy.
-For writing to be clear, it’s important to identify actors in a sentence, and what is being acted upon.
-My understanding of tech stacks, processes and workflows means I can better identify the subject of a sentence, and parse the verbs, nouns, and adjectives.
-This helps me separate clauses if needed, or change passive constructions.
-I may not understand the nuts and bolts of the technology or language, but I know enough to flag awkward or unclear phrasing, and when to ask for clarification from the writer.
+For writing to be clear, it’s crucial to identify actors in a sentence, and what is being acted upon.
+My understanding of tech stacks, processes, and workflows means I can better identify the subject of a sentence, and parse the verbs, nouns, and adjectives.

 Image credits: Brain image by Milad Fakurian on Unsplash.